 New Mexico State Representatives Deborah Armstrong (D-Albuquerque) and Bill McCamley (D-Las Cruces) introduced HB 171, End of Life Options Act, a medical aid-in-dying bill, on January 20, 2017.
 The House Health and Human Services Committee passed the bill 4 to 3, along party lines, on February 3.
-The bill will next be considered in the Judiciary Committee.
+The bill was then referred to the House Judiciary Committee.

 On January 13, 2014, New Mexico Second Judicial District Judge Nan Nash ruled that physician-assisted dying is a right under the state Constitution.
 An appeals court overturned this ruling on August 11, 2015, and an appeal was filed to the appeals court ruling in the New Mexico Supreme Court.
 Oral arguments took place on October 26, 2015, and the State Supreme Court decided the challenge on June 30, 2016.
 The Court overruled a district court ruling that in 2014 proclaimed physician-assisted dying in the state a right, saying the matter should be resolved in the executive and legislative branches.

 Physician-assisted dying is, therefore, not legal in New Mexico.

 In the New Mexico state legislature, Death with Dignity bills were considered in 1995 (SB 446) and 2009 (HB 814).